Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 2. Build a Cross-Functional Team: Maintenance, Operations, IT

-Effective asset management spans departments.
+Effective asset management spans departments and requires shared accountability.

 Your maintenance crew knows failure modes and service requirements.